Skip to main content

 However, we're currently appealing at the high court, ICCJ.

-Step 4: Proceed to the extraordinary Appeal at the High Court of Cassation and Justice (ICCJ)
+Step 4: On to the extraordinary Appeal at ICCJ

-In Romania, typically, once these forms of attack are no longer applicable, the likelihood of succeeding through extraordinary means of attack is very low.
-Their admissibility is strictly based on specific reasons, and only about 22% of appeals are admitted.
+In Romania, normally, once these forms of attack are gone, the chances of winning through extraordinary means of attack are very slim, their admissibility being strictly on specific reasons, and only about 22% of recourses being admitted.

 Normally, the procedure of notifying CCR to judge on the matter of constitutionality only implies doing a relevancy check on the articles to the court case itself, as the court can only be notified to judge on articles relevant to the case.

-While the registry rarely disputes their rationale, often providing blanket reasons - citing the (30-page) law X, and so on - it was evident that the hidden procedures were the cause of the rejection.
-As such, it was logical to address this sole cause to prevent any misconceptions.
+While the registry seldom argues their reasonings, often giving blanket reasons - according to the (30-page) law X, etc, it was clear that the hidden procedures were the causes of the denial, and as such, it was rational that since that's the only cause that might lead to the misconception, that should be attacked.

 Appeal #2 - On our Registration